 - Failure to accommodate a physically or emotionally impaired person is a violation of federal law and can be successfully sued AND the landlord/property manager financially penalized by the U.S. Justice Dept. because it is considered discrimination against a disabled person.
 Something the government takes seriously.

 - Clients are encouraged to make sure the landlord or property manager are clearly aware of the law and consequences to help them avoid prosecution and punitive damages.
 Most are in violation simply because they do not know the law.
-The U.S. Justice Dept. does not consider the property manager's lack of awareness when they prosecute them, however.

 - A client may contact National Service Animal Registry to seek assistance from our fair housing advocacy attorneys.